-Add your warm milk, butter, flour, and salt to the yeast mixture.
+Add your warm milk, flour, and salt to the yeast mixture.
 Stir together until you start to get a rough ball of dough.
-Knead the dough, using your hands or an electric mixer fitted with the dough hook attachment, for about 5 to 10 minutes, or until the dough is smooth and elastic.
+Knead the dough, using your hands or an electric mixer fitted with the dough hook attachment, for about 5 to 10 minutes, or until the dough is relatively smooth.
 Add flour as needed if the dough is too sticky.

-Place the dough in a large, lightly buttered bowl.
-Turn the dough over to coat in the butter to keep the top of the dough from drying out.
+Place the dough in a large, lightly buttered/oiled bowl.
+Turn the dough over to coat all sides with the butter/oil to prevent drying out.
 Cover with plastic wrap or a tea towel, and set the dough aside in a warm place to rise for 45 minutes to 1 hour, or until nearly doubled in size.

 Turn the dough out onto a lightly floured work surface.
-Flatten the dough into a rectangle that's about 8 inches wide and 13 inches long (you can do this with a rolling pin or with your hands).
-Roll the dough up width wise into a log so that you're left with an 8 inch long log.
+Flatten the dough into a rectangle that's about 9 inches wide and 13 inches long (you can do this with a rolling pin or with your hands).
+Roll the dough widthwise into a log so that you're left with an 9 inch long log.
 Cut any excess dough off the end to help ensure a smooth domed top - I like to bake the excess dough separately to snack on later!

 Generously butter a 9 x 5 inch loaf pan.
 Place your shaped dough into the loaf pan (seam side down).
-Cover the pan loosely with plastic wrap or a tea towel, and set aside in a warm place for another 45 minutes, or until doubled in size again.Position a rack in the center of your oven.
-Preheat the oven to 350°F.
+Cover the pan loosely with plastic wrap or a tea towel, and set aside in a warm place for another 30 minutes, or until it domes over the top of the pan.

 Uncover your risen dough, and bake in the center of your preheated 350°F oven for about 30 to 35 minutes, or until it turns a rich golden brown color on top.
 If the loaf is browning too quickly, loosely tent the top with aluminum foil to finish baking.